 Our Coming of Age program pairs a teen with an adult mentor.
 Together, and with the activities of the program, the participants define and affirm their individual beliefs and values within the framework of the Unitarian Universalist Principles.

 We offer a curriculum of age-appropriate comprehensive sexuality education by trained facilitators to children, teens, and adults called Our Whole Lives (OWL).
 Developed in collaboration between the Unitarian Universalist Association and the United Church of Christ.
 OWL programs are value driven and focus on helping participants develop a strong sense of self-worth, an understanding of their own bodies, and a respect for responsible, just and inclusive approaches to human biology and sexuality.

 Youth Spiritual Growth

 Throughout the year there are many additional opportunities for our youth to engage in further exploring their UU identity, including:

 - service and social justice

 - bridging ceremony (to recognize the transition to young adulthood)

 Want to learn more?
 Explore the big picture of youth ministry

 We welcome visiting families!
 Children and youth are always welcome to visit our religious education classes.
 They are also welcome to bring a friend with them if they wish.

 Please register your youth once you know you plan to attend regularly.
 Registration helps us keep your children safe and keep you informed about all the wonderful things going on each week in church.
-Packets are available in the foyer of the Lighthouse building, or register online.
+Packets are available in the foyer of the Lighthouse building.